What ICE did and did not do for kids left behind by Mississippi raids

 What they did not do:

-- Notify child protective services: Mississippi Child Protective Services has said it was not notified in advance of the raids and that it should have been told in order to do their job.
-The ICE officials said they were under no obligation to notify the agency and said doing so might have tipped off immigrants of their plans.
-Another ICE officials told NBC News that ICE officers have taken a child welfare worker with them to homes during raids if they know a child may be left unaccompanied.
+- Notify child protective services: The Mississippi Child Protective Services department said it was not notified in advance of the raids and that it should have been told in order to do its job.
+ICE officials said they were under no obligation to notify the agency and said doing so might have tipped off immigrants of their plans.
+Another ICE official told NBC News that ICE officers have taken a child welfare worker with them to homes during raids if they know a child may be left unaccompanied.
 Health and Human Services, which takes in unaccompanied migrant children, most often at the southern border, also said it has not received any referrals related to the raids in Mississippi.

 - Tell schools in advance: Tony McGee, a school superintendent in a district where approximately 15 families were affected by the ICE raids, said his school was not given notice in advance.
 He said some parents were not at home when children left school that day.
 Local organizations stepped in to make sure the children had a safe place to go after school.
 It was the first day of school for many school districts across Mississippi.